RMerl/asuswrt-merlin/README-merlin.txt

             disabled on a router without 5 GHz support (RT-N16)
    - FIXED: Various fixes related to site survey display
-   - FIXED: Improved compatibility with USB disks > 2 TB (must use ext2 or ext3).
+   - FIXED: Improved compatibility with USB disks > 2 TB (must use ext2 or ext3)
-   - FIXED: Unable to clear DMZ IP (fixed in 364 webui content)
+   - FIXED: Unable to clear DMZ IP (fixed in 364 webui files)
    - FIXED: PPTP/L2TP Internet connection unable to connect at boot (Beta 1 regression)
    - FIXED: PPTP/L2TP Internet connection unable to reconnect after going down (unsure if a Beta 1 regression or a long-standing bug in Asus's FW).
+   - FIXED: Per IP traffic monitoring would report random values if there was a lot of traffic (over 2 GB)

 3.0.0.4.354.28 Beta 1: